Everything but the kitchen sink

 Will all of these organizations pick up furniture?

 Each organization has a different policy with regards to picking up and distributing furniture.
-Please see each organization’s web site for more details.
+Please see each group ’s website for more details.

 What furniture is most or least needed?

 We strongly urge you to contact these organizations to see what they accept first, especially if you have a large quantity of donations, as many are currently working at, or near, capacity.
-Please see each organization’s web site for more details.
+Please view their individual websites for more details.